pesync

 A reward strategy addresses the “why”, “how”, and “how much” questions surrounding pay and incentives.

-A clear articulated Reward Strategy will help the organization align employee behaviors and actions to the business strategy, attract and retain key talent.
+A clearly articulated Reward Strategy will help the organization align employee behaviors and actions to the business strategy, attract and retain key talent.

 Key guiding principles of a reward strategy: